VivekPatil81400/CrptoBeacon/README.md

   - Real-time data ensures that users receive timely alerts based on the latest market conditions.

 - **Email Notifications:**
-  - Users receive email notifications when cryptocurrency prices cross the defined thresholds.
+  - Users receive email notifications when cryptocurrency prices cross the defined thresholds.(work in progress)
   - Email notifications are sent using Django's email sending functionality.